 In accordance with Article 350 of the constitution, which says that “the people of Venezuela, true to their republican tradition and their struggle for independence, peace and freedom, shall disown any regime, legislation or authority that violates democratic values, principles and guarantees or encroaches upon human rights,” the National Assembly declared Maduro’s claim to a second term illegitimate.

 Maduro’s usurpation of presidential authority left no legitimate executive in Venezuela.
-In response, the National Assembly invoked Article 233 of the constitution, which states: “When an elected President becomes permanently unavailable to serve … Pending election and inauguration of the new President, the President of the National Assembly shall take charge of the Presidency of the Republic and convene national elections.”
+In response, the National Assembly invoked Article 233 of the constitution, which states: “When an elected President becomes permanently unavailable to serve … Pending election and inauguration of the new President, the President of the National Assembly shall take charge of the Presidency of the Republic.”
 Maduro’s election was invalidated, and National Assembly President Guaidó was named interim president.

 On January 23, 2019, Guaidó took the oath of office and promised to hold national elections — and to thereby restore democracy to Venezuela.